 Multiple articulation agreements exist with other colleges which facilitate smooth admission into baccalaureate programs.
-Please visit the following website for more information about the various BSN Completion Programs located throughout New Jersey: http://www.njni.org/nursing-programs Students are urged to retain the college catalog, student handbook, course manuals and essential course materials for use during possible transfer to other institutions.
+Students are urged to retain the college catalog, student handbook, course manuals and essential course materials for use during possible transfer to other institutions.
 Transcripts are available through Enrollment Services.
 Consult the RVCC University Center for information and cost.
 For additional information, call 908-526-1200 Ext.
 8939 or email Univcen@raritanval.edu